thelastpickle/stress-operator/documentation/grafana.md

 # Grafana Integration
-The tlp-stress operator provides integration with Grafana through the [Grafana Operator](https://github.com/integr8ly/grafana-operator) in the following ways:
+The stress-operator provides integration with Grafana through the [Grafana Operator](https://github.com/integr8ly/grafana-operator) in the following ways:

 * Deploy a Grafana server
 * Deploy a data source for Prometheus
 * Deploy a dashboard for each `TLPStress` instance

 ## Grafana Operator
-The tlp-stress operator itself does not yet provision the Grafana server or data source.
+The stress-operator itself does not yet provision the Grafana server or data source.
 It is currently done when deploying the operator:

 ```
 $ make deploy-all